Recipe For Papoutsakia – Greek Stuffed Eggplant

 As soon as the béchamel is boiling, remove from heat, let cool slightly, 10 minutes or so, add egg, mix well and add grated cheese, the béchamel needs to be rather thick, to sit on top of the meat sauce.

-Place aubergines into a 35 x 30 cm rectangular baking tin, or any ovenproof dish that will hold all 8 aubergine halves.
+Place the fried eggplants into a 35 x 30 cm rectangular baking tin, or any ovenproof dish that will hold all 8 eggplant halves.

-With the back of a spoon, press down on the aubergines, making a small hollow, some recipes say to cut out a hollow of flesh before frying the aubergines, but why waste this delicious vegetable?
+With the back of a spoon, press down on the eggplants, making a small hollow.

-The frying has softened the aubergines, and it’s easy to make hollows with the back of a spoon.
+The frying has softened the eggplants and it’s easy to make hollows with the back of a spoon.

 Place about one heaped tbsp of meat sauce into each hollow.

-Spread a thickish layer of béchamel, over the meat sauce.
+Spread a thick layer of béchamel, over the meat sauce.
 (1- 2 tbl )

-Bake in the oven for about 30 – 40 minutes until béchamel is golden brown.
+Bake in the oven for about 30 – 40 minutes at 180 – 200 degrees C until béchamel is golden brown.

-Serve with salad, feta and fresh crusty bread.
+Serve with a tomato salad or Greek “horiatiko salata” (village salad), feta cheese and crusty bread.

 Enjoy!